dataArtisans/flink-training-web/dataStreamBasics/intro.md

 This lesson gives an introduction into Flink's DataStream API and includes a programming exercise for a first streaming Flink program.
 In this lesson you will

 - learn the basic concepts of the DataStream API
-- become familiar with Map and Partition transformations and functions
+- become familiar with Map and KeyBy transformations and functions
-- learn how to read data from and write data to [Apache Kafka](http://kafka.apache.org)
+- learn how to define checkpointed and recoverable operator state
 - write your first Flink stream program using the DataStream API
 - compile and package your program using Maven
 - execute your program on a (locally) running Flink instance